gracefulife/clova-developer-guide/README.md

 # If you want to make web content in ./book directory
 gitbook build . book

-# If you want to make web content with web server running on your PC
+# If you want to run web server with GitBook web content.
+You can access the web server at http://localhost:4000.
 gitbook serve
 ```